When hope rolls in: Wheels for the World in Jinja, Uganda

 High Leigh Conference Centre by John H Darch, CC BY-SA 2.0 , via Wikimedia Commons

-The retreat takes place in the beautiful grounds at High Leigh, described as a: 'historic Christian venue with tranquil surroundings: 40 acres of lawns, parkland and woodland' with en-suite bedrooms and spacious meeting halls and rooms.
+The retreat took place in the beautiful grounds at High Leigh, described as a: 'historic Christian venue with tranquil surroundings: 40 acres of lawns, parkland and woodland' with en-suite bedrooms and spacious meeting halls and rooms.

 A man and a woman at a podium, speaking.
 The man is seated and the woman is standing.
 There is a guitar in the background.